LogtalkDotOrg/logtalk3/README.md

 Logtalk updates since the first public version.
 Check it carefully if you have been using a previous Logtalk version.

-The documentation for the core, library, tools, and contributions entities is provided in XHTML format and can be found in the [docs](docs/) directory.
+The API documentation for the core, library, tools, and contributions entities is provided in XHTML format and can be found in the [docs](docs/) directory.

 Most directories include `NOTES.md` documenting files, which can be viewed